alizzaai/aai_waybar/README.md

   ```json
   {"KAB.
 KEDIRI": 0, "KOTA KEDIRI": 1}
   ```
-  If we choose "KOTA KEDIRI" then i put this index with "-i" argument on Waybar config.json as follows:
+  If i choose "KOTA KEDIRI" then i put this index with "-i" argument on Waybar config.json as follows:
   ```bash
   ...
   "custom/jadwale": {